pltr/onering/README.md

 At the moment, all queues only support sending pointers (of any type).
 You can send non pointer types, but it will cause heap allocation.
 But you *can not* receive anything but pointers, don't even try, it will blow up.
+If you build it with `-tags debug`, then all functions will be instrumented to check types at runtime.
+There are 2 tests in the package that intentionally use value types to demonstrate it.

 ## How to use it